 Other than hair loss, many women also experience drastic mood swings, anxiety, and depression during this time.
 They may also experience trouble sleeping.
 It can also cause urinary incontinence.
 The drop in oestrogen levels increases bone loss, so bone and muscle weakness are also common.

-How Quickly Does Hormone Replacement Therapy Work?
+How Quickly Does HRT Work?

 According to the NHS, it can take a few weeks for you to start experiencing the effects of the treatment.
 You can also go through some side effects in the beginning.